-She is a VIS Future Talent scholarship holder supported by the Carbine Club, and a member of the Australian Team for Bouldering, Lead and Speed Climbing.
+She is a Victorian Institute of Sport scholarship holder and a member of the Australian Team for Bouldering, Lead and Speed Climbing.

 She spoke to Communications and Marketing Manager, Ashley Gillespie;

-OM: I’m very determined and physically quite flexible.
-I definitely try to work on everything and particularly love training my weaknesses and getting better, which I think is a big strength for me as an athlete.
+I’m very determined and physically quite flexible.
+I definitely try to work on everything and particularly love I love training my weaknesses and getting better, which is a big strength for me as an athlete.
 I’m also VERY competitive!
-When I competed last year (when I was 15) I was technically too young to compete with the adults, but I’d often beat them as a wildcard competitor and I loved the thrill of winning!
+When I competed in 2018 (when I was 15) I was technically too young to compete with the adults, but I’d often beat them as a wildcard competitor, and I loved the thrill of winning!

-OM: I have only been competing for two years internationally - 2019 has been my biggest season so far.
-I just try to be in the moment, know that I have prepared for the competition well and I’ve done all that I can – and then to just enjoy it.
-I’m quite an introvert, so my Sports Psych has helped me get some strategies in place to help prepare for big comps.
+I Just try to be in the moment, know that I have prepared for the competition well and I’ve done all that I can – and then to just enjoy it.
+I’m quite an introvert, so my Sports Psychologist has helped me get some strategies in place to help prepare for big comps.

-OM: I’ve been on scholarship now for 18 months and it has been awesome.
-I have access to the Sport Psych, Nutritionist and my Strength and Conditioning Coach, Jono.
-I do two strength sessions a week plus two sprint sessions at the VIS - I used to run like a baby Giraffe but I have got much better!
+I have access to the Sports Psychologist, Nutritionist and my Strength and Conditioning Coach Jono.
+I also have two strength sessions a week plus two sprint sessions (I used to run like a baby Giraffe but I have got much better!).
 I love coming into the VIS to do my workouts, rather than having to do them after my climbing sessions, which used to make for a really long day and late night!

-OM: I’ve got a few!
-I’m vegan, I have five sisters, I’m home-schooled and I was home birthed!
+I’ve got a few!
+I’m vegan, I have five sisters, I was home-schooled and I was home birthed!

 If there is any up-and-coming athlete you should be keeping your eye on, it’s Oceana!